 Once you feel confident that both you and your child are fully prepared all that’s left to do, is schedule 3 days in a row when the teaching process will take place.

-I believe I’ve already mentioned how bad timing can screw up all your efforts, but I’m going to say it again: make absolutely sure that the 3 days of potty training do not interfere with any transitions in regular family routines.
-The key to making this work is consistency that’s why you want to give yourself a chance at being able to maintain training routines during the whole 3 days and after that.
+I believe I’ve already mentioned how bad timing can screw up all your efforts, but I’m going to say it again: make absolutely sure that this does not interfere with any transitions in regular family routines.
+The key to making this work is consistency that’s why you want to give yourself a chance at being able to maintain the routines during the whole three-day period and after that.

 Once you’ve got the days marked down on your calendar, think of a bunch of activities you and your toddler can do together.
-I know that keeping your child happy and busy for 3 days in a row takes a lot of creativity but it’s a key aspect of all that you’re doing.
+I know that keeping your child happy and busy for more than a day takes a lot of creativity but it’s a key aspect of all that you’re doing.

 Having the Right Equipment Matters